-Once a sleepy town nestled between the beautiful Rif Mountains in Morocco’s north, Chefchaoeun has grown in recent years to be one of the most well-known and highly fantasised-about destinations in the region.
-There’s a rich and vibrant history to be discovered in the narrow, winding streets or by climbing the ancient kasbah above the main square, a decidedly slower-paced friendliness among locals than you’ll find in Marrakech or Fes, and a sense of authenticity that has been all but lost in other parts of the country— but it is actually the colour palate of the town that brings in its many visitors.
-Infinite shades of blue cover every wall, fountain, and intricately decorated door in Morocco’s aptly nicknamed Blue City, and it is this brilliant rainbow of blue hues that first made me take notice of a town I’d long forgotten.
+Once a sleepy town nestled between the beautiful Rif Mountains in Morocco’s north, Chefchaoeun has grown to be one of the most well-known destinations in the region.
+There’s a rich and vibrant history to be discovered in the narrow, winding streets or by climbing the ancient kasbah above the main square, a decidedly slower-paced friendliness among locals than you’ll find in Marrakech or Fes, and a sense of authenticity that has been all but lost in other parts of the country— but it’s actually the colour palate of the town that brings in its many visitors.
+Infinite shades of blue cover every wall, fountain, and intricately-decorated door in Morocco’s aptly nicknamed Blue City, and it is this brilliant rainbow of blue hues that first made me take notice of a town I’d long forgotten.

 The summer I was 15, mum and I hosted a Moroccan exchange student from Chefchaouen.
 I’d begged to visit her in high school, likely with visions of magic carpets and genie lamps in my head, but it wasn’t until 8 years later that I found myself at the local bus station, waiting to reunite with the old friend who had first ignited my interest in this now Insta-famous destination.
-With a wonderful local guide and more hospitality from her equally gorgeous family than I’d ever experienced before, I discovered this magical city through her eyes and fell totally in love with its charms, both painted and otherwise.
+With a wonderful local guide and more hospitality from her equally gorgeous family than I’d ever before experienced, I discovered this magical city through her eyes and fell totally in love.
 Amazingly, though, there is little written about what to see in Chefchaouen and where to find the views that you see plastered all over social media— if not for my local friend, I feel I would have missed quite a bit of what makes this place so special.
-So here are the most instagram-worthy, can’t-be-missed views and photo spots in Chefchaouen to inspire your own love story with Morocco’s Blue City.
+Here are the most instagram-worthy, can’t-be-missed views and photo spots in Chefchaouen to inspire your own love story with Morocco’s Blue City.

 Bouzaafar, the Spanish Mosque